sony/meta-flutter/README.md

 ## Setup environment

-In this README, we explain how to build for Arm64 using `core-image-weston` which is one of Yocto Images, and `dunfell` which is one of LTS Yocto versions.
+In this README, we explain how to build for Arm64 using `core-image-weston` which is one of Yocto Images, and `kirkstone` which is one of LTS Yocto versions.
 See also: https://docs.yoctoproject.org/

 There are two ways to build using Yocto.
 One is a build using bitbake and the other is a build using Yocto SDK.